42mcmaster/htmlCssJavaScript/html04_imagesMediaTables/html04_Project.md

 | 14–20 | Closing line with the site name |

 - About 45 words.
 Two characters max.
 Say the site name at the end.
-- Read it out loud three times while a partner times you.
+- Read it out loud three times while your partner times you.
 Over 17 seconds?
 Cut words.
 - Write a shot list: one line per picture you'll take.
 - **Show Mr. McMaster the timed script before you record.**

 ### 2b.
 Record the voice (Audacity, on the Mac)

 Sign up for a 4-minute slot on the board once your script is approved.
+Go with your partner: one records, the other runs Audacity, then switch.
 Shoot your pictures while you wait.

 1. Open Audacity.
 In the microphone dropdown, pick the condenser mic, not the built-in one.
 2. Sit a hand's width from the mic and talk slightly across it.